lukaszryn/FaceAI/README.md

-FaceAI is an advanced artificial intelligence-based system focused on analysing facial images to detect and diagnose a variety of facial skin conditions and diseases.
-The aim is to provide a fast and accurate method of diagnosis, assisting dermatologists and improving the availability of quality dermatological care for facial skin problems.
+FaceAI is a sophisticated artificial intelligence system designed for the analysis of facial images to identify and diagnose various skin conditions and diseases.
+Its primary goal is to offer a swift and precise diagnostic tool that supports dermatologists and enhances the accessibility of high-quality care for facial skin ailments.

+Programming Languages and Libraries Used:

-Programming language: Python
+Python
-Libraries: TensorFlow, Keras, NumPy, Matplotlib, scikit-learn

-Features: Fast and accurate processing of facial skin images to detect potential diseases.
-Use of advanced artificial intelligence algorithms to classify identified skin conditions.
-Simple and user-friendly user interface, designed for ease of use by medical professionals.
-AI models based on the latest research, offering high accuracy in the diagnosis of skin conditions.
+TensorFlow, Keras: For building and training the AI models NumPy, Matplotlib: For data manipulation and visualization
+scikit-learn: For generating metrics like confusion matrices and classification reports Key Features:

+Rapid and Precise Analysis: Processes facial skin images quickly to detect diseases using state-of-the-art AI algorithms.
+Advanced Classification: Utilizes the latest research to accurately classify skin conditions.
+User-Friendly Interface: Designed for easy operation by medical professionals.
+High Diagnostic Accuracy: AI models are trained on comprehensive datasets to maximize reliability in diagnosing skin conditions.
+Input/Output Specifications:

-Input: Facial image dataset with labels
+Input: A labeled dataset of facial images.

-Output: Model accuracy assessment, confusion matrix, classification report, accuracy and loss visualisations and sample images with predictions
+Output: Metrics such as model accuracy, confusion matrix, classification report, and visualizations of model accuracy and loss.
+It also outputs sample images alongside their predicted and actual labels.

-Description of script operation:

-Loading the model: The script starts by loading the trained weights into the CNN model that performed best on the validation data.
+Script Workflow Description:

+Model Loading: Begins by importing the CNN model's trained weights that showed optimal performance during validation.
-Model evaluation: The model is evaluated on a test dataset.
-Evaluation results, including accuracy and loss, are displayed on the console.
+Model Evaluation: The loaded model is then assessed using a test dataset; results for accuracy and loss are displayed.
-Predictions: Based on the model, predictions are made for the images in the test set.
-The script assigns the most likely diagnosis class for each image.
+Predictions: Makes disease class predictions for the test dataset images.

-True labels: Preparation of a vector of true labels using data from the test generator.
+True Labels: Extracts a vector of true labels from the test dataset for comparison.

-Visualisation of training history: Presentation of accuracy and loss graphs for training and validation data to assess the progress of model learning over time.
+Training History Visualization: Charts representing training and validation accuracy and loss are displayed to evaluate the model's learning progression.

-Confusion matrix: Generation and display of a confusion matrix, allowing a graphical representation of classification results and identification of classes that are frequently confused by the model.
+Confusion Matrix: A confusion matrix is generated to visually summarize the performance and highlight any commonly confused classes.

-Classification report: Create a classification report with precision, completeness (recall) and F1 score for each class of diagnoses.
+Classification Report: A detailed report providing precision, recall, and F1-score for each disease class is produced.
-Sample predictions: Displaying examples of test images with their true and predicted labels, giving insight into the effectiveness of the model.
+Sample Predictions Display: Showcases test images with their corresponding true and predicted labels to demonstrate model effectiveness.

-Enhancement: Model Calibration and Feedback Loop Integration

-To further refine FaceAI's diagnostic capabilities, an enhancement through model calibration and integration of a feedback loop is proposed.
-This approach aims to fine-tune the model's confidence thresholds, ensuring that its predictions not only remain accurate but also become more reliable over time.

-Calibration of Prediction Confidence: Implement a calibration layer that adjusts the softmax output of the model to better reflect true probabilities.
-This is especially useful in medical applications where confidence in predictions must be high.
-Calibration can be achieved through methods such as temperature scaling or isotonic regression, which adjust the model outputs to better approximate empirical probabilities.
+Proposed Enhancements:

+Model Calibration: To increase reliability, a calibration layer will be integrated to adjust the softmax outputs, reflecting more accurate probabilities using techniques like temperature scaling or isotonic regression.
-Feedback Loop System: Integrate a feedback mechanism where dermatologists can input the actual outcomes (i.e., correct or incorrect diagnosis) back into the system.
-This real-world data can be used to continually re-train and update the model, enhancing its accuracy and adaptability.
-Such a system promotes a dynamic learning environment where the model evolves in response to new information and challenges.
+Feedback Loop System: Incorporates a mechanism for dermatologists to provide feedback on the diagnoses, which helps to continually refine and update the model.
+This dynamic learning approach allows the model to adapt based on new data and improves its precision.
 Implementation Details:

-Confidence Calibration:
-Integrate a calibration procedure post-training using a validation subset to determine the optimal scaling parameter.
-Adjust the model's output layer during inference to reflect calibrated probabilities.
+Confidence Calibration: Post-training, use a subset of validation data to optimize the calibration parameters, adjusting the model’s output layer during inference to deliver calibrated probabilities.
-Feedback Loop:
-Develop a user interface within the application that allows medical professionals to confirm or correct the predicted diagnoses.
-Use these annotations to periodically update the training dataset and re-train the model, or to perform online learning if appropriate.
+Feedback Loop: A user interface will be developed for medical professionals to verify or correct predictions.
+These inputs will be used to periodically refresh the training dataset and adjust the model, either through re-training or online learning.
-Monitoring and Reporting:
-Establish metrics to monitor the impact of recalibration and the feedback loop on the model's performance.
-Implement logging and reporting mechanisms to track model adjustments over time and their effects on diagnosis accuracy.
+Monitoring and Reporting: Metrics to track the effectiveness of recalibration and feedback mechanisms will be established.
+Logging and reporting systems will be implemented to monitor these adjustments over time and their impact on diagnostic accuracy.
-These enhancements not only aim to improve the diagnostic precision of FaceAI but also ensure its robustness in clinical settings, ultimately leading to better patient outcomes and trust in AI-assisted medical diagnostics.